Configuration Options

 values:

-If pod labels change during runtime, the operator remains in a running state.
+If node labels change during runtime, the operator remains in a running state.

 Example tolerations configuration: